Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 Classification can include:

-- Scope/Requirements Management
+- Scope and Requirements Management

 - Schedule Management